 Kama is a dessert that has been passed down through the centuries.
 It’s traditional to Russian cuisine – ‘толокно’, and Finnish cuisine – ‘talkkuna’.

-Kama is a milled flour mixture of roasted rye, oat, pea, and barley flours, though oat is sometimes replaced by wheat flour.
+Kama is a milled flour mixture of roasted rye, oat, pea, and barley flour, though oat is sometimes replaced by wheat flour.

 Kama remains popular in Estonian cuisine today, due to its non-perishability and filling characteristics.

-Even though it is classed as a dessert, many Estonians eat it for breakfas, or a snack, with milk or kefir.
+Even though it is classed as a dessert, many Estonians eat it for breakfast, or a snack, with milk or kefir.

-Sugar-coated whipped cream, thoroughly whipped, is commonly added to kama to enhance the sweetness and the texture.
+Sugar-coated whipped cream, thoroughly whipped, is commonly added to kama to enhance the sweetness and texture.

 Once ready, kama is spooned into a bowl and decorated with fresh seasonal berries.
-Simple, but truly delicious Estonian cooking.
+This is simple but truly delicious Estonian cooking.